Health and Social Care

 The programme is excellent in the development of skills in researching information and the use of that research.
 The focus throughout the programme is the application of formal knowledge and research to care environments for the benefit of the clients or care users, and the care workers.

-The Units of work are based on current legislation can also be applied to many other occupational or employment environments, which gives the students a sound understanding of the laws that impact on their future working lives.
+All units of work are based on current legislation can also be applied to many other occupational or employment environments, which gives the students a sound understanding of the laws that impact on their future working lives.

 1 - Developing Positive Relationships